mhocouchbase/couchbase-lite-java-ee-root/README.md

 #### 1.2 Create version.text

-At the root of your working space, create version.text file that contains the version number of the library that you want to build.
+At the root of your working space, create version.text file.

 ```
 $ echo "2.7.0" > version.text